Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 One hiccup with PrizePicks is that on their desktop site, there's a chunk of unused space in the board section.
 It feels a bit empty.
 On the flip side, their mobile app stands out for its user-friendliness.
 I really like how they have subsections for each stat category, which makes it easier to find the picks I'm interested in.

 Both platforms deliver in terms of performance.
-They're responsive and I haven't run into any issues in the stability department.
+They're responsive, and I haven't run into any issues in the stability department.

 Here are some screenshots of the PrizePicks app (click to expand):